Integration competency center: Best practices ICC

-The primary function of this ICC model is to document best practices.
-It does not include a central support or development team to implement those standards across projects, and probably not metadata either.
-To implement a best practices ICC, companies need a flexible development environment that supports diverse teams and that enables the team to enhance and extend existing systems and processes.
-Such a team might be a subset of an existing enterprise architecture capability and generally consists of a small number of staff (1-5).
+The primary function of this ICC model is to document practices considered effective and widely applicable.
+It does not include a central support or development team to implement these standards across projects and typically does not manage metadata.
+To implement a best practices ICC, companies require a development environment that accommodates diverse teams and allows them to enhance and extend existing systems and processes.
+This team is often a subset of an existing enterprise architecture capability and usually consists of a small number of staff (1–5).

 Standard services ICC

-A standard services ICC provides the same knowledge leverage as a best practices ICC, but enforces technical consistency in software development and hardware choices.
-A standard services ICC focuses on processes, including standardizing and enforcing naming conventions, establishing metadata standards, instituting change management procedures, and providing standards training.
-This type of ICC also reviews emerging technologies, selects vendors, and manages hardware and software systems.
-This style of ICC is often tightly linked with the enterprise architecture team and may be slightly larger than a typical best practices ICC.
+A standard services ICC provides the same knowledge sharing as a best practices ICC but enforces technical consistency in software development and hardware selection.
+A standard services ICC focuses on processes such as standardizing and enforcing naming conventions, establishing metadata standards, instituting change management procedures, and providing training on standards.
+This type of ICC also evaluates emerging technologies, selects vendors, and oversees hardware and software systems.
+It is typically closely associated with the enterprise architecture team and may be larger than a best practices ICC.

 Shared services ICC

 A shared services ICC provides a supported technical environment and services ranging from development support all the way through to a help desk for projects in production.
-This type of ICC is significantly more complex than a best practices or Standard Services model.
+This type of ICC is significantly more complex than a Best Practices or Standard Services model.
 It establishes processes for knowledge management, including product training, standards enforcement, technology benchmarking, and metadata management, and it facilitates impact analysis, software quality, and effective use of developer resources across projects.
 The organizational structure of a Shared Services ICC is sometimes referred to as a hybrid or federated model which often includes a small central coordinating team plus dotted-line reporting relationships with multiple distributed teams.

 Central services ICC

 A central services ICC controls integration across the enterprise.
 It carries out the same processes as the other models, but in addition usually has its own budget and a charge-back methodology.
 It also offers more support for development projects, providing management, development resources, data profiling, data quality, and unit testing.
 Because a central services ICC is more involved in development activities than the other models, it requires a production operator and a data integration developer.
-The staff in a central services ICC does not necessarily need to be a central location and may be distributed geographically; the important distinction is that the staffs have a solid-line reporting relationship to the ICC Director.
+The staff in a central services ICC does not necessarily need to be located centrally and may be distributed geographically; the important distinction is that the staffs have a solid line reporting relationship to the ICC Director.
 The size of these teams can vary and may be as large as 10%-15% of the IT staff in an organization.